 Although recovery requires you to isolate yourself to deal with your issues, you may have a family waiting for you when you leave rehab.
 Your family is just as important as you are when it comes to financial planning, so be sure to consider their needs as well as your own.

 One problem with managing money post-rehab is that you’re used to instant gratification when you spend money.
 That doesn’t work so well with a family.
 You’ll need to be smart with your money and save diligently.
 After all, when your son or daughter needs braces, they’ll be relying on you to come through with the money.
 It’s not easy, but you can learn how to budget yourself and be a great parent and spouse.
 Financial planning classes teach you how to spend and save money intelligently for you and your family.

 Once you get back on your feet, it may be tempting to buy items for the people who helped you along your journey to sobriety.
 However, this isn’t necessary.
-Simply staying clean and out of trouble is payback enough for your loved ones, so going broke trying to repay these people doesn’t really benefit anybody.
+Simply staying clean and out of trouble is payback enough for your loved ones, so going broke trying to repay these people doesn’t benefit anybody.

-Just as you weren’t totally alone as you defeated your addiction, you don’t have to navigate the tricky financial world on your own.
+Just as you weren’t alone as you defeated your addiction, you don’t have to navigate the tricky financial world on your own.
 Facilities such as Best Drug Rehabilitation offers financial literacy that will show you exactly how to prepare for the future.
 Many people abuse money after they finish abusing drugs because they’re used to rapidly spending their hard-earned cash.
 However, you can avoid this scenario by learning a little bit about money management before you leave treatment.
-Afterward, you can create your own plan and start making your financial dreams come true.
+Afterward, you can create your plan and start making your financial dreams come true.